 Management Professors typically have very strong Social interests.
 Social occupations frequently involve working with, communicating with, and teaching people.
 These occupations often involve helping or providing service to others.

 Also, Management Professors typically have moderate Enterprising interests.
 Enterprising occupations frequently involve starting up and carrying out projects.
 These occupations can involve leading people and making many decisions.
 Sometimes they require risk taking and often deal with business.

 Lastly, Management Professors typically have moderate Investigative interests.
 Investigative occupations frequently involve working with ideas, and require an extensive amount of thinking.
 These occupations can involve searching for facts and figuring out problems mentally.

 People differ in their values, or what is most important to them for building job satisfaction and fulfillment.

-Compared to most people, those working as a Management Professor tend to value Independence, Achievement, and Relationships.
+Compared to most people, those working as a Management Professor tend to value Achievement, Independence, and Recognition.

 Each occupation brings its own set of psychological demands, which describe the characteristics necessary to perform the job well.

 In order to perform their job successfully, people who work as Management Professors must consistently demonstrate qualities such as integrity, analytical thinking, and independence.

 Below, you'll find a list of qualities typically required of Management Professors, ranked by importance: